Compiling to recurrent neurons: Cajal Cajal

 Conditionals compile to a \textit{soft-branching} conditional.
 Both branches evaluate, returning a linear combination of their values.
 It implements ordinary \textit{hard-branching} conditionals, but in a fully differentiable way.
 Observe how the following example is differentiable in the environment, enabling first-class differentiable programming with conditionals.
 It is a differentiable $\nb{\texttt{not}}$ operator.
 The functions $\rd{\pi_1}$ and $\rd{\pi_2}$ used in Fig. \ref{fig:compiling-programs} are the first and second projection for $\rd{v} \in \rd{\R^2}$.

 Iteration compiles to equations underlying the dynamics of linear recurrent neurons, as in Fig \ref{fig:ccc1}.
 It computes a linear combination of states in a linear dynamical system.
 Recall that with particular inputs, these equations \textit{exactly} implement the dynamics of linear recurrent neurons (Section 2).
 This example shows how to compile the iterated \nb{\texttt{not}} operator from Fig. \ref{fig:ccc1}.
 Observe that this example satisfies the desired correspondence from Fig. \ref{fig:ccc1} between evaluation and the dynamics of linear recurrent neurons.
 From now on, $\cm{e}$ is shorthand for $\cm{e}(\rd{0})$.
 This correspondence holds for any closed\footnote{A closed program has no free variables.} program of type $\nb{\N}$ or $\nb{\Bool}$.
+Notably, this includes programs with nested iteration or higher-order functions.
+These correspond to more complex neural network architectures that we do not explore empirically---hierarchical recurrent neural networks and recurrent hypernetworks \cite{pascanu2013construct, ha2016hypernetworks}.

 \begin{bthm}{(Compiler preserves program behavior)}{} \refstepcounter{thm_ctr} \t{If }$\p{\emp}{e}{\t{base}\bl{(}\ty\bl{)}}$, \t{ then } \end{bthm} \textit{Proof sketch.} The argument requires showing that the compiler preserves what programs will $(a)$ and won't $(b)$ do.
 These correspond to soundness and adequacy of a denotational semantics.
 Appendix B.4 contains a detailed proof.
 In short, the argument for $(a)$ is by induction on evaluation.
 Then $(b)$ follows as a corollary of $(a)$ and Theorem \ref{thm:type-sound}.